Changefeeds (WAL)

 { id: 'users_slot' }

-);That id is more than a label.
-It gives the subscription a durable slot identity, and LinkedQL binds that subscription to the same slot each time it is recreated with the same id.
+);A subscription ID gives the subscription a durable slot identity, and LinkedQL binds that subscription to the same slot each time it is recreated with the same id.

 That matters when changefeeds back application caches, replicas, sync workers, or long-lived UI sessions that must continue from a known point rather than restarting blindly from "now."